clairesunstudio/mayflower-docs/docs/guidelines/accessibility.md

 Not just people with disabilities, but web accessibility also helps people who:

-- Have a slow internet connection
+- Have a slow Internet connection
   - location- for example, rural areas where high speed connections are not available or mobile phone reception is limited
   - bandwidth congestion
 - Use older technologies